 This Web page is about earliest dates of development, introduction and production of the RCA COSMAC 1802 and 1802 microprocessors.
 Various documents are cited to provide dates.
 Thanks to Dave Ruske of cosmacelf for his references and reviews of early publications.
 Also to the TCNJ Sarnoff Collection.
 This is one of many Web pages which support the COSMAC 1802 "Membership Card" created by Lee Hart.

-pre-microprocessor design Joseph Weisbecker, a RCA programmer and engineer, led a number of RCA engineers and techs into building a TTL-based computer of a design which later became the COSMAC microprocessor.
+pre-microprocessor design From 1971 forward, Joseph Weisbecker, a RCA programmer and engineer, and a number of RCA engineers and techs, built a series of TTL-based computers, of a design which later became the COSMAC microprocessor and video controller.
 By 1973, several "FRED" computers were in use by these engineers to develop code, coding languages, and games.
 The languages were essentially use of routines or macro-instruction libraries of I/O and other functions.
 The FRED computer supported simple block graphics, audio, and audio-cassette file storage - features of the VIP and later COSMAC computers and other video-based microcomputers to come.
 The FRED also supported a simple punched-card reader, cards were hand-punched.
 Much of the coding was in hex object code, hand assembled on preprinted coding sheets.

 In late 2013 I became aware of internal RCA Laboratory Research Reports, available on-line, which describe COSMAC development.
 My review of these is early and tentative, but they "date" a number of COSMAC developments for FRED, COSMAC as microprocessors, and the MicroTutor and MicroKit development tools.
 Here's my Web page where I review the 1973, 1974 and 1975 reports.
-Here's a rough timeline of what I believe those reports describe:
+In 2016, copies of Weisbecker and other's documents on those TTL-based prototypes, appeared from the Hagley Library.
+Here's a rough timeline of what I believe those reports & documents describe:

 1972 - "prototypes" of 2-chip COSMAC processor